michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 			See the code example later on to see a proper way to do it.

-		See :term:`ThetaCloud::DeviceWriteHandler` description for more information.
+		See :cpp:type:`ThetaCloud::DeviceWriteHandler` description for more information.

 		:Method signature:
 			.. code-block:: cpp